Day 4: How to turn a minefield of data into a gold mine

 Strategizing and brainstorming are all great, but to REALLY grow your business, you need to measure and look at real-world data.

-A lot of small online businesses shy away from this, because jumping into the world of analytics can feel like landing and tiptoeing through a minefield.
-What they don’t know is that, if you know where to look, you don’t need to be a data scientist to get your ROI-boosting insights.
+A lot of small online businesses shy away from this because jumping into the world of analytics can feel like tiptoeing through a minefield.
+But the truth is, if you know where to look, you don’t need to be a data scientist to get your ROI-boosting insights.

-So let’s look at the best tool you can use to finally understand your numbers and how users interact with your business/website, at every stage of your funnel.
+This post will look at the best tools you can use to finally understand your data.

 Enter Google Analytics